li-yingying/li-yingying.github.io/index.md

 My research lies in online optimal control, safe learning-based control,  online convex optimization, reinforcement learning, multi-armed bandit, decentralized control, and mechanism design, with applications in smart grids, smart cities, and robotics.

+**I am currently on the 2021-2022 academic job market, looking for faculty positions related with Control, Optimization, Machine/Reinforcement Learning, with applications in Cyber-physical systems, Internet of Things, power systems, etc. (ECE, CSE, IEOR, ME).
+Please feel free to contact me if you are interested.
+I am also thrilled to talk about my research in related seminars.**

 ## Publications